rae-vyn/FriendsVsBalatro/README.md

     - [x] KTQTPI
     - [x] Bach Roadstein
     </details>
+- [x] Other Items
+    - [x] Poison Seal: 1 in 2 chance for X2 Mult, 1 in 10 chance for X0.5 Mult
 - [ ] Challenges
 - [ ] Decks
     - [x] Friend Deck: Start with an Eternal Personality card
+    - [x] Baba Deck: Start with a deck of Gold Hearts
+    - [x] Siaro Deck: Start with a deck of cards with the Poison seal